 The indenture provides that, upon the occurrence of a change of control (as defined in the indenture), we will be required to offer to purchase all outstanding notes at 101% of their principal amount plus accrued and unpaid interest to the date of repurchase.
 However, upon such a change of control, we may not have sufficient funds available to repurchase all of the notes tendered pursuant to this requirement.
-In addition, our revolving credit and letter of credit facilities would prohibit us from repurchasing any of the notes unless the lenders thereunder consent.
-Our failure to repurchase the notes would be a default under the indenture, which would, in turn, be a default under our revolving credit and letter of credit facilities and, potentially, other debt.
+In addition, we are prohibited by our revolving credit and letter of credit facilities from repurchasing any of the notes unless the lenders thereunder consent.
+Our failure to repurchase the notes would be a default under the indenture, which would, in turn, be a default under our revolving credit facility and, potentially, other debt.
 If any debt were to be accelerated, we may be unable to repay these amounts and make the required repurchase of the notes.
+See "Description of the Notes-Repurchase at the Option of Holders."